 Interhemispheric subdural haematoma and incidental multiple myeloma in a trauma patient

-This 85 year old gentleman fell down a set of stairs and hit his head on the bottom of the stair case.
+Fell down a set of stairs and hit his head on the bottom of the stair case.
 A CT brain and C-spine was performed.

 Loading Stack -